General Data Protection Regulation

 Karen Bradley, secretary of state for Culture, Media and Support, said in October: “We will be members of the EU in 2018, and therefore it would be expected and quite normal for us to opt into the GDPR and then look later at how best we might be able to help British businesses with data protection while maintaining high levels of protection for members of the public.”

 Anyone who controls and processes personal data.
 The controller directs how and why personal data is processed.
 A processor handles the data.
-The controller could be an individual, business, organisation, group, charity or even government, a processor an internal resource or outsourced service.
-It is their responsibility to ensure processor abides by GDRP.
+The controller could be an individual, business, organisation, group, charity or even government, a processor an internal resource or an outsourced service.
+It is their responsibility to ensure the processor abides by GDRP.
 These individuals must make sure personal data is processed lawfully, and for a specific purpose, once that purpose is fulfilled the data should be deleted.

 Firms could face penalties of up to 4% of their annual turnover or €20 Million, whichever is greater.
 For small businesses, the risk of non-compliance could be catastrophic; such a fine would force them to close.